TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 ```

 We will be using the following storage classes created with `dp-config-aks` helm chart.
-* `azure-disk-sc` is the storage class for Azure Block Storage.
+* `azure-disk-sc` is the storage class for Azure Disks.
 This is used for
-  * storage class for data when provision EMS capability
+  * storage class for data when provision TIBCO Enterprise Message Service™ (EMS) capability
 * `azure-files-sc` is the storage class for Azure Files.
 This is used for
-  * artifactmanager when we provision BWCE capability
+  * artifactmanager when we provision TIBCO BusinessWorks™ Container Edition capability
   * storage class for log when we provision EMS capability
 * `default` is the default storage class for AKS.
-Azure create it by default and don't recommend to use it.
+Azure creates it by default and we don't recommend to use it.

 > [!IMPORTANT]
-> You will need to provide this storage class name to TIBCO Control Plane when you deploy capability.
+> You will need to provide these storage class names to TIBCO® Control Plane when you deploy capability.

 ## Install Observability tools